The Telegraph (Macon, Georgia): Corporate ownership

 The new ownership merged with Ridder Publications in 1974 to create Knight Ridder.
 At the same time, the Saturday editions of The Telegraph and News merged.

 A new The Macon Telegraph and News was published as a morning paper seven days a week.
 During this era, Randall Savage and Jackie Crosby earned the paper its lone Pulitzer Prize to date in 1985 for an investigation into academic and athletics at the University of Georgia and the Georgia Institute of Technology.

 The paper changed its name back to The Macon Telegraph in 1990, bringing over a century of The Macon News to an end.

-Age of the internet, 2000s
+Age of the internet: 2000s

 In 2005, the name "Macon" was also dropped from the masthead, and the name of the newspaper became The Telegraph.
 The following year, Knight Ridder was sold to the McClatchy Company, bringing the newspaper under a new owner once again.

+In June 2024, the newspaper announced it will reduce its number of print editions to two a week.

 Products

 Print Newspaper

 The newspaper is printed in broadsheet format.
-The Telegraph prices are: daily, $1.50 & Sunday, $3.
+The Telegraph prices are: daily, $3 & Sunday, $5.99.
 Price includes sales tax at newsracks; may be higher outside Bibb & adjacent counties.
 The newspaper is cheaper for subscribers.